 The state released the participation rate for State assessment CAASPP English Language Arts and Mathematics.
-Our school increased their overall participation of +4% for ELA and +5% for Math from 2019.
-This is a huge accomplishment for our school because it is essential to improve our students' academic performance on the state assessments and to understand how students are performing to continue the strategies in place that show progress.
+Our school increased their overall participation rate of +3% for ELA and +4% for Math from 2019, meeting the minimum 95% participation rate requirement.
+This is a huge accomplishment for our school because it is essential to improve our students' academic performance on the state assessments and to understand how students are performing to continue the strategies in place which show progress.

-2022 California Dashboard Local Indicators: FRCS performed at Standard Met for all local indicators Basics: Teachers, Instructional Materials, Facilities, Implementation of Academic Standard, Parent and Family Engagement, Local Climate Survey, and Access to a Broad Course of Study.
+2022 California Dashboard Local Indicators: CCS performed at Standard Met for all local indicators Basics: Teachers, Instructional Materials, Facilities, Implementation of Academic Standard, Parent and Family Engagement, Local Climate Survey, and Access to a Broad Course of Study.

 We have adapted and adjusted our model to serve the current needs of our students.
 By rapidly expanding our virtual learning options, we were able to provide our students with continued opportunities for growth.
-We will continue to analyze state and local achievement data to monitor our students and create the essential strategies in place to proactively provide support for all students, with a specific focus on our unduplicated student population.
+We will continue to analyze state and local achievement data to monitor our students and create the essential strategies in place to proactively provide the support for all students, with a specific focus on our unduplicated student population.